 On the other hand, Izzy and Liv is an apparel and accessory brand that describes themselves as "chic and fun".
 They aim to create graphic tees and other fashion pieces that represent and connect with Black women.
 They've done an excellent job of exhibiting this in their brand ambassador community, naming them "Brown Sugar Babes".
 This tells you who their target audience is, and the feminine vibe the brand wants to portray.

 Names that reflect your community vibe help you attract the right ambassadors for your brand.
 They know what to expect and whether or not they fit the image you're looking for.
-Need more ideas to help you identify the best ambassadors?

 3. Use An Overarching Philosophy

 You can also use your community name to communicate to your ambassadors and their followers an overarching philosophy of your brand.
 Fashion brand Liam and Co. seeks to unite busy women through versatile, feel-good fashion.
 They showcase this in the name of their ambassador community, "The Common Thread".

 Onepiece, the leisurewear company we mentioned before, changed their ambassador community name to better represent their philosophy of promoting a carefree "lazy Sunday" vibe on any day of the week.
 Now their ambassadors are invited to join "The Sunday Club".